 Moving ahead, Stevenson doesn’t quite have elite long speed.
-He can lose a step when tracking vertical routes, and he sometimes overpursues tackling angles in run support and plays himself out of position.
+His speed is more than competent, but he can lose a step when tracking vertical routes, and he sometimes overpursues tackling angles in run support and plays himself out of position.
 Missed tackles are a frequent result of this.
 In the future, Stevenson needs to make a more concerted effort to gain leverage and wrap up at contact.

-Stevenson’s path to this point as a former highly rated four-star recruit hasn’t been entirely orthodox.
+Stevenson’s path to this point as a former highly-rated four-star recruit hasn’t been entirely orthodox.
 But a change of scenery in 2021 proved to be very beneficial for him.
-Not only did Stevenson find opportunity at Miami, but he also upped his game and put together some of his most consistent tape yet in coverage.
+Not only did Stevenson find an opportunity at Miami to distinguish himself as a boundary CB, but he also upped his game and put together some of his best tape in coverage.

-We know Stevenson’s athletic testing — particularly his measurements and explosiveness numbers — will help him a great deal next March.
-But his traits also translate on the field.
+Stevenson is an athletic CB prospect, but he’s by no means a project.
+His traits translate on the field, and he has the patience, discipline, and precise technique to maximize those traits.
 His combination of length, play strength, and elite burst can be tough for WRs to work past.
-He also has stellar agility and twitch, range in pursuit, passable fluidity, and incubates his natural talent with good technique, foot speed, and discipline.
+He also has stellar agility and twitch, range in pursuit, passable fluidity, and he incubates his natural talent with good fundamentals and foot speed.

 While Stevenson’s fluidity isn’t elite, he truly has a scheme-diverse skill set.
-With his length, patience, physicality, and corrective athleticism, he can be a handful in press man.
+With his length, patience, physicality, corrective athleticism, and recovery speed, he can be a handful in press-man.
 But he also has the awareness and explosiveness to be dangerous in zone.
-Stevenson could be a quality NFL starter on the boundary, but he also has the versatility to rotate into the slot and be a definite mismatch generator.
+Stevenson can be a quality NFL starter on the boundary, but he also has the versatility to rotate into the slot and generate mismatches.